mark-deligiannis/NTUA-SoftEng-Project-22/README.md

 | database | MariaDB |

-**This project was a collaborate effort of a team of 6 members.
+**This project was a collaborative effort of a team of 6 members.
 Those members are:**

 | Name
 | -----